Full-Precision and Ternarised Neural Networks with Tunnel-Diode Activation Functions: Computing and Physics Perspectives: Methods

 \subsection{Numerical Experiments and Datasets}

 Figure \ref{fig:nn} illustrates the general feed-forward neural network architecture used in this paper, with the inset specifically showing how TDAF is incorporated into the model.
 Each network consists of three layers: an input layer, a single hidden layer and an output layer.
-Three topologically identical neural networks were implemented in PyTorch, with the only distinction being the activation function applied after the hidden layer: ReLU, sigmoid or TDAF.
+In the first set of numerical experiments, three topologically identical neural networks were implemented in PyTorch, with the only distinction being the activation function applied after the hidden layer: ReLU, sigmoid or TDAF.

 The standard MNIST handwritten digits dataset \cite{Den12} was used to benchmark the model.
 MNIST consists of 70,000 $28 \times 28$ images that are split into predefined training and test sets of 60,000 and 10,000 images, respectively.
 Consequently, the input layer received a $28\times 28$ image flattened into a one-dimensional vector of length 784.
 The flattened and normalised data served as the input into the first hidden layer, which was a fully connected layer consisting of 128 neurons.
 The output then passed through an activation function (ReLU, sigmoid or TDAF), before being sent through the output layer which consisted of 10 neurons, producing logits for classification.